Rudefeha Mine, Battle, Wyoming, 1902, photo by J. E. Stimson.

 Beth Simmons.

 by 1904, the mine was electrically illuminated.
-The site, being isolated, had its own hospital, a boarding house, workshops for timbering and
+The site, being isolated, had its own hospital,

-blacksmithing.
-In the mine, trams were moved by a pneumatic locomotive powered by a 500 psi three-stage air compressor.
+In the mine, trams were moved by a pneumatic locomotive powered by a

+500 psi three-stage air compressor.
 Coal for the electic generating plant was brought in by wagon from a coal mine about three miles away.

 Coal required for the smelter was then sent by the aerial tramway to Encampment.